 SOLSTICE MAGIC opens my new Calgary Stampede Adventure series.

-Ten-year-old Cheyenne Walker tells about when he and his brother lived off their food hoard, how they stayed clear of Grey Tooth, and why the family ghost mattered most of all.
+Summary: Ten-year-old Cheyenne Walker tells about when he and his brother live off their food hoard, how they stay clear of Grey Tooth, and why the family ghost matters most of all.

 Solstice Magic – “A charming contemporary fantasy that sees teenager Zo grapple with her stubborn Ukrainian grandmother, Baba Dolia. . . . she layers the perfect amount of detail into what is essentially Zo’s wondrous coming-of-age tale, one that new readers and devotees of magical realism shouldn’t miss.
 Meticulously crafted, fanciful but never too sweet, this magical adventure hums along pleasingly.”
 Link to complete review.